 You can order this time saver online here

 Best primer for wood paneling without sanding

-Once your surface is are prepped they are ready to be primed
+Once your surfaces are prepped they are ready to be primed.

 You have a few options when choosing the right primer for your wood paneling.